-In January 2020 the Plan reviewed the liability hedge ratio and agreed to update the liability proxy that BlackRock hedges against, using updated cashflow information from the 5 April 2018 actuarial valuation, In October 2020 the Trustee agreed to increase the Plan's hedge ratio to account for the additional risk that arises from the OMPS liability deficit and approved decision to move from the current BlackRock LDI portfolio to the managed solutions approach with BlackRock whereby BlackRock would managed the Plan's target hedge ratio on an ongoing basis.
+In January 2020 the Plan reviewed the liability hedge ratio and agreed to update the liability proxy that BlackRock hedges against, using updated cashflow information from the 5 April 2018 actuarial valuation.
+In October 2020 the Trustee agreed to increase the Plan's hedge ratio to account for the additional risk that arises from the OMPS liability deficit and approved the decision to move from the current BlackRock LDI portfolio to the managed solutions approach with BlackRock whereby they would manage the Plan's target hedge ratio on an ongoing basis.

-The Trustee has also mitigated some of the Plan's longevity risk via the buy-in annuity held with Just Group plc in July 2019.
+The Trustee has also mitigated some of the Plan's longevity risk via the buy-in annuity held with Just Retirement Limited in July 2019.

-Annual Implementation Statement - for year ending 5 April 2021 (continued)
+Annual Implementation Statement - for year ending 5 April 2022 (continued)